VladimirBelebnev/my-tabs/README.md

 ### JS settings

-These settings are suitable for the example given above in the NTTL structure.
+These settings are suitable for the example given above in the HTTL structure.
 The name of the classes can be changed, but the structure must be respected.

     <script>
         tabs({